-If searchValue is a regular expression (an object whose [[Class]] internal property is "RegExp"), do the following: If searchValue.global is false, then search string for the first match of the regular expression searchValue.
+If searchValue is a regular expression (an object that has the [[IsRegExp]] internal property), do the following: If searchValue.global is false, then search string for the first match of the regular expression searchValue.
 If searchValue.global is true, then search string for all matches of the regular expression searchValue.
 Do the search in the same manner as in String.prototype.match, including the update of searchValue.lastIndex.
 Let m be the number of left capturing parentheses in searchValue (using NcapturingParens as specified in 15.10.2.1).